 Awards and Scholarships

-We offer several awards, fellowships, scholarships, and honors for our undergraduate students.
-These honor the best and brightest students and are supported with the help of alumni and friends of the department.
+We offer several awards, fellowships, scholarships, and honors for our undergraduate students, including study abroad scholarships.
+These programs honor the best and brightest students and are supported with the help of alumni and friends of the department.
 These endowments have an immeasurable impact on our students - they develop the next generation of leaders.

 The Nation Award